Brian Marajh

-Brian Melvin Marajh (born 2 April 1960) was the thirteenth and current Bishop of Kimberley & Kuruman in South Africa.
+Brian Melvin Marajh (born 2 April 1960) is the thirteenth and current Bishop of Kimberley & Kuruman in South Africa.
 He was previously the eighth bishop of George, before, on 19 September 2021, the Electoral College of Bishops elected to translate the Right Revd Brian Marajh of George to become Bishop of Kimberley & Kuruman.
 He was consecrated as bishop at St Mark's Cathedral, George, on 7 May 2011.
 Marajh was born in Kimberley in the Northern Cape on 2 April 1960.

 Early life and education

 Marajh attended the Homevale Secondary School in Kimberley, where he matriculated in 1980.
 Initial university studies were at the University of the Western Cape where Marajh graduated with a Bachelor of Arts degree.

 He was ordained a deacon in the Anglican Diocese of Kimberley and Kuruman in December 1986, and priest in December the following year.

 Academic pursuits and clerical appointments

 Marajh pursued post-graduate studies at Glasgow (Master of Theology) and the University of KwaZulu-Natal (PhD).
 He also holds a Certificate in Family and Marriage Counseling from UNISA.

 Marajh was appointed Canon Theologian in the Anglican Diocese of Mauritius in 2004, serving as Rector of Curepipe, Mauritius, 2005–6.
 He was Director of the Diocesan Training Centre for Ministries.

 He returned to the Church of the Province of Southern Africa, to the Diocese of George, in 2008, serving as Rector of All Saints, Mossel Bay.